 There were no high or critical risks to successful rehabilitation and associated risk controls identified during the workshop.
-Key risk relating decommissioning and final rehabilitation are summarised in Table 8.
+Key risk relating decommissioning and final rehabilitation are summarised in Table 9.
 The outcomes of the risk assessment workshop have been used to inform the preparation of this Plan.

-Risk Rating Key Risk Key Controls Sections Addressed Medium Insufficient skills and experience of rehabilitation personnel Experienced Whitehaven personnel including Environmental Team Experience Operators within Whitehaven and external contractors when required Experienced team engaged to develop the RMP Training and competencies of personnel working on rehabilitation projects and operations Quality assurance process for rehabilitation Specialist consultants and contractors re engaged as required Survey and GPS guidance on machinery Weekly and monthly planning meetings Budget process Section 10 Section 7 Section 8.3.1
+Risk Rating Key Risk Key Controls Sections Addressed Medium Insufficient skills and experience of rehabilitation personnel Rehabilitation Planning Process Training and competencies of personnel working on rehabilitation projects and operations Quality assurance process for rehabilitation Specialist consultants and contractors are engaged as required Survey and GPS guidance Weekly and monthly planning meetings Budget process Integration into the mine planning process Section 10 Section 7

-Table 8 Key Rehabilitation Risks and Identified Controls
+Table 9 Key Rehabilitation Risks and Identified Controls --------- --